TAP Team Bios

 My name is Jim Barrett.
 I've been a member of the TAP team since November 2017.
 I am a TAP trainer, and have over 32 years of Federal law enforcement experience as a special agent and manager.

-Prior to joining the TAP team, I worked for the Department of Homeland Security, Immigration and Customs Enforcement, Homeland Security Investigations before retiring.
-After retirement, I served as a Program Manager for the Law Enforcement Information Sharing Initiative and worked extensively with Tribal law enforcement agencies in providing access to criminal justice information.
-I was a core member and facilitator in the Tribal Law Enforcement Consortium of Arizona, a partnership of Tribal law enforcement agencies designed to exchange criminal justice information among its member agencies.
+Prior to joining the TAP team, I worked for the Department of Homeland Security, Immigration and Customs Enforcement, Homeland Security Investigations Law Enforcement Information Sharing Initiative.
+I served as a Special Agent and Program Manager and worked extensively with Tribal law enforcement agencies in providing access to criminal justice information.
+I was also a core member and facilitator in the Tribal Law Enforcement Consortium of Arizona, a partnership of Tribal law enforcement agencies designed to exchange criminal justice information among its member agencies.

-My name is Josh Franken and I’ve been a member of the TAP team since January of 2019.
-I am a Business Relationship Manager.
-I work with Tribes during the deployment phase, assist with ongoing training needs, and collaborate with Tribes after deployment to ensure success.
+My name is Josh Franken and I've been a member of the TAP team since January of 2019.
+I am a Business Relationship Manager and work with Tribes during the deployment phase, assist with ongoing training needs, and collaborate with Tribes after deployment to ensure success.

 Prior to joining TAP, I served the Confederated Tribes of the Umatilla Indian Reservation, in various capacities including Tribal Police Officer, Tribal Police Detective specializing in acts of family violence, Housing Department Resident Services Manager, and Interim Director.
 I also worked as a trainer for several years supporting Tribes across the nation in delivering a shared vision under community policing projects.
 I worked as a trainer for the Tribal Public Safety Innovations project and was a key member of the National Indian Youth Academy.
 I have specialized experience in Tribal housing, Tribal social services, Tribal police, corrections, program management and training.

-My name is Lance Jordan and I’ve been a member of the TAP team since February 2019.
-I am a Trainer and I deploy to locations around the country to assist Business Relationship Managers in training all aspects of the TAP program.
+My name is Lance Jordan and I've been a member of the TAP team since February 2019.
+I am a Business Relationship Manager and provide expertise and special support in the key areas of record validations, JWIN, and IT support.